 And so Scott Albright and I met up with our friend, Tom Chervenak, for a day in Lost City.
 Tom put up the FA of an awesome new 5.11 (which he lovingly named after his wife).
 It’s seen about four or five ascents and I was excited to try it on toprope.

 Dropping our packs and digging out the rope and rack, Tom asked me if I was ready to rack up.
-I’d be lying if I said I wasn’t horrified as I began rattling off a list of excuses: I hadn’t climbed in weeks, I was just getting over a horrible cold, my strength wasn’t back.
+I’d be lying if I said I wasn’t horrified as I began rattling off a list of excuses: I hadn’t climbed in weeks and I was just getting over a cold.
 Luckily, excuses aren’t enough to stop me (and if that wasn’t enough, the funny look on Scott’s face that I’ve come to know so well motivated me to start clipping gear to my harness.)

 I thought I’d totally blown the first crux down low.
 I’d looked at the thin line to the left that I was supposed to go up and thought: F that.
 I started traversing right.
 Realizing I was completely off route now with gear far below me, I focused on down climbing back to my starting point.